imc0/nso-get-data/README.md

 ### Flags

+ - `-adb PATH`
+   Specify the name and/or path of the adb program that will be used if not using some other access mode (e.g., ssh).
+The default is `adb`.

+ - `-adb-args ARGS`
+   Specify the flags to be passed to the adb program if it is used.
+This would usually a flag to select which Android device to contact if there are several available (e.g., `-e` for an emulator or `-d` for a USB device).
+If there are several flags you will need to quote them to make the shell pass them to the script as one parameter.

  - `-c` or `-cache`
    If you recently obtained tokens from your device, you can re-print the tokens from the cached cookie file instead of accessing the device again.